General travel conditions

 These terms and conditions govern the legal relationships between you as the Traveler and the Tour Operator, acting under the brand “Seabourn”.
 Your contractual partner and Tour Operator is HAL Services B.V.
 (Seat: Otto Reuchlinweg 1110, PO Box 23378, NL-3001 KJ Rotterdam, The Netherlands) (Tour Operator).

-These terms and conditions do not apply if the Traveler raises legal action of whatsoever kind against the Tour Operator in a court outside the Netherlands; in any kind of action outside this court the English language terms and conditions in accordance with their use in the United States of America shall prevail.
+These terms and conditions do not apply if the Traveler raises legal action of whatsoever kind against the Tour Operator in a court outside the Netherlands; in any kind of action outside this court the English language terms and conditions of the Cruise Contract in accordance with their use in the United States of America shall apply and prevail.

 The following terms and conditions apply in addition to Art.
 7:500-513d of the Dutch Civil Code (“DCC”).
 The term "Customer" below refers to the Tour Operator’s contractual partner and "Travelers" to those persons who actually travel.